Hopp til hovedinnhold

 Handling more data in a single message

-This section describes how to set up data formats while subscribing to a topic that contains the external ID of the time series getting the data, but the message payloads are now lists of datapoints instead of just a single value:
+This section describes how to set up data formats while subscribing to a topic that contains the external ID of the time series getting the data, but the message payloads are now lists of data points instead of just a single value:

 {